Harry Maine — you have heard the tale;

 “Harry Maine growls at his work today.”

 — James Appleton Morgan

-Harry became known as the Wandering Jew of Ipswich and was said to have worked as a pirate, a smuggler, and a “mooncusser”, a pirate of the worst kind.
-Mooncussers were land-based pirates, who on dark nights, erected fires or held lanterns on the sands of dangerous coasts to decoy ships and deliberately cause shipwrecks on the breakers and sandbars.
-Once the vessels were wrecked, Maine, along with a crew of other pirates, killed the survivors and plundered the wreckage for valuables.
+Harry became known as the Wandering Jew of Ipswich and was said to have worked as a pirate, a smuggler, and a “mooncusser,” a pirate of the worst kind.
+Mooncussers were land-based pirates who erected fires or held lanterns on the sands of dangerous coasts to decoy ships and deliberately caused shipwrecks on the breakers and sandbars on dark nights.
+Once the vessels were wrecked, Maine and a crew of other pirates killed the survivors and plundered the wreckage for valuables.

-After the old vagabond died, his home on Water Street was ransacked and the grounds dug up by people looking for the money and treasures that he had stolen.
+After the old vagabond died, his home on Water Street was ransacked, and the grounds dug up by people looking for the money and treasures he had stolen.
 But, nothing was found.

-In the meantime, a local man began to dream of a place where vast sums were buried in a certain hill in the town.
+In the meantime, a local man began to dream of a place where vast sums were buried on a particular hill in the town.
 He could see the very spot.
-After having the dream three nights in a row, he determined to test the matter for himself; and one dark night, just as midnight struck, he took his spade, his lantern, and his Bible, and began to look for the spot on the hill.
+After having the dream three nights in a row, he determined to test the matter for himself; and one dark night, just as midnight struck, he took his spade, his lantern, and his Bible and began to look for the spot on the hill.
 When he found the place that he recognized as the same that he had seen in his dream, he immediately went to work.